colcon/colcon.readthedocs.org/user/what-is-a-workspace.rst

 	Always source a workspace from a different terminal than the one you used ``colcon build``.
 	Failure to do so can prevent colcon from detecting incorrect dependencies.

-..
-	TODO(sloretz) what's the difference between local_setup and setup?

 Source the workspace using the appropriate script for your shell.

 ``sh`` compatible shells: